Hemp Soap: What are the benefits to your skin?

 Everyone can benefit from healthy skin.
-Whether you’re looking to smooth fine lines and wrinkles, eradicate acne and other skin irritation or just combat the drying effect of a harsh Canadian winter, hemp soap is the product that can deliver. empyri’s hemp body soap is made from pure, natural ingredients and is safe and beneficial for all ages.
+Whether you’re looking to smooth fine lines and wrinkles, eradicate acne and other skin irritation or just combat the drying effect of a harsh Canadian winter, soap with hemp is the product that can deliver.
+Empyri’s hemp body soap is made from pure, natural ingredients and is safe and beneficial for all ages.

 You Are Loved.

 Author Bio: Jennifer is the president and founder of empyri.
 Jennifer’s passion for formulation and product development was set ablaze in 2019, when she incorporated the healing power of cannabis roots into her long-standing three-step skin care system.
 Armed with scientific evidence on the actives in cannabis roots and seeds, a clean and conscious brand was born.
 Using her masters degree in bio-chemical engineering, Jennifer is forging a path to ...READ FULL BIO